andypayne/dev_cheatsheet/amazon_aws_notes.md

 #### 2. Create a Distribution in CloudFront

+__Note:__ See step #11 below about registering an SSL certificate, since that may need to be completed first.

 1. In CloudFront, click `Create Distribution`.
 2. Under `Web`, select `Get Started`.
 3. For `Origin Domain Name`, select the name of the S3 bucket created previously.